zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/with-sysdig.md

     * sysdig-agent-configmap.yaml
     * sysdig-agent-daemonset-v2.yaml

-2. The Portworx `px` process sends metrics to port 9001 at the '/metrics' endpoint.
-Sysdig integrates Prometheus by default, but must be pointed to the endpoint on which the portworx metrics are exposed.
-Follow the instructions in the [Integrate Prometheus Metrics into Sysdig Monitor UI](https://sysdigdocs.atlassian.net/wiki/spaces/Monitor/pages/204603650/Integrate+Prometheus+Metrics+into+Sysdig+Monitor+UI) section of the Sysdig documentation to integrate Sysdig with Portworx.

-3. Once you've deployed Sysdig and integrated Prometheus, you must modify the `px` processes to expose metrics.
-Do this by adding the following fields to the `Sysdig-agent-configmap.yaml` file:
+2. Once you've deployed Sysdig, you must edit the `Sysdig-agent-configmap.yaml` file to enable Prometheus and configure the `px` processes to expose the metrics.
+Add the following fields to the `Sysdig-agent-configmap.yaml` file:

       ```text
       ...